 - 1. Scratch the print surface of the media with a finger nail or pen cap.
 Press firmly and quickly while dragging it across the media surface.
 Direct thermal media is chemically treated to print (expose) when heat is applied.
 This test method uses friction heat to expose the media. - 2.
 Did a black mark appear on the media?

-If a black mark Then the media is Does not appear on the media Thermal transfer.
+If a black mark Then the media is Does not appear on the media Thermal transfer .
 A ribbon is required.
+Your printer does not support this media.
 Appears on the media Direct thermal .
 No ribbon is required.

 Replacing Supplies